Aquaj/adventofcode-template/README.md

 ## Utility methods

-In the `common.rb` file you'll find the AdventDay framework class, and a `Patches` module containing some utility patches to the standard ruby library that I've found useful to keep at hand during exercises.
+In the `support/` folder you'll find the `AdventDay` framework class (`support/advent_day.rb`), and a `Patches` module (`support/patches.rb`) containing some utility patches to the standard ruby library that I've found useful to keep at hand during exercises.

 Feel free to add your own to it.